What is a Learning Commons?

 Our Shipping Specialist, Kelly Wiebe, is responsible for Loomis and Canada Post queries, shipping and receiving materials to and from our online families all over BC.
 Kelly also assists with reserves and renewals of materials.

 Kelly is available Monday through Thursday, 10:00 am to 4:30 pm Ph.
 250.862.2377 ext.
 311 or email Kelly Wiebe

 How do I Join the Learning Commons?

 If you are an enrolled patron or teacher at HCOS watch this video.

 If you are a registered patron, EA or someone without an Encom account watch this video.

-Here is the "Letter for New Enrolled Patrons", which may be used yourself, or sent to your families.
+Here is the "Letter for New Enrolled Patrons", which will give you helpful information about Learning Commons.